 Safari in Tanzania: 3-11.
 March 2006

 We arrived by air from Nairobi, and stayed overnight near Arusha in Northeast Tanzania.
 Next day we drove to Lake Manyara for an afternoon game drive.
 The following morning we left for Serengeti National Park, crossing the Ngorongoro highlands, stopping at a Masai village and the Oldupai Gorge.
 We arrived at our Serengeti Lodge in the afternoon.
-Early next morning we had a our first game drive before breakfast, and two other drives during the day.
+Early next morning we had our first game drive before breakfast, and two other drives during the day.

-We returned to Ngorongoro in the afternoon after crossing the Serengeti plain, with lunch stop in the bush.
+We returned to Ngorongoro in the afternoon after crossing the Serengeti Plain, with lunch stop in the bush.
 In Ngorongoro crater we had a full day game drive with lunch at a small lake with hippos.

 Leaving the crater behind we stopped for a bush-walk and lunch at a coffee estate before continuing to Tarangire in the south.
 Here we spent our last evening before departure for Arusha Airport to fly to Zanzibar for a lazy week on the beach.

 We stayed in a lodge on the rim overlooking Manyara national park.
 After checking in we drove down into the park.
 Since this was our first safari we were excited when we saw a lion far away.
 (Several days later we saw several lions near the road: “What is that over there? – Just a few lions!”)

 This was my first time to see hippos grazing nearby during daytime.
 There were lots of different animals to see.

 March 2006: Crossing the Ngorongoro Highlands

 We looked forward to reaching the rim of the Ngorongoro crater, but it was light rain and fog so we did not see any crater.
 We crossed this almost treeless landscape and headed down towards the Serengeti Plain.